Jon Shingleton

 In 2009, I was transferred on promotion back into the Department of Health and joined the Payment by Results (PbR) team.
 PbR is the largest payment mechanism for NHS hospitals, accounting for around 60% of their income.
 While still a highly technical position, the stakeholder engagement associated with this role has allowed me to develop the wider interpersonal skills essential for progression to more senior grades in the civil service.

-- Life in GORS
+Life in GORS

-The biggest perk of belonging to a Civil Service professional body, such as GORS, is the exposure to and sense of community between different government departments.
-It provides unparalleled opportunities to move between vastly different work areas and offers access to high profile projects that impact on all areas of society.
 GORS analysts are also encouraged to get involved in various work streams associated with the body.
-As mentioned, I am responsible for university liaison activities and also sit on the GORS Recruitment committee, which shapes the process by which potential new GORS members are assessed.
+As mentioned, I am lead the marketing group and have sat on the GORS Recruitment committee, which shapes the process by which potential new GORS members are assessed.
 Such opportunities allow our analysts to develop the softer interpersonal skills that are often difficult to acquire in purely analytical environments.